Simonlee711/MEME/README.md

 # Citing
 ```
-@misc{lee2024multimodal,
+@misc{lee2024emergency,
-      title={Multimodal Clinical Pseudo-notes for Emergency Department Prediction Tasks using Multiple Embedding Model for EHR (MEME)},
+      title={Emergency Department Decision Support using Clinical Pseudo-notes},
-      author={Simon A. Lee and Sujay Jain and Alex Chen and Arabdha Biswas and Jennifer Fang and Akos Rudas and Jeffrey N. Chiang},
+      author={Simon A. Lee and Sujay Jain and Alex Chen and Kyoka Ono and Jennifer Fang and Akos Rudas and Jeffrey N. Chiang},
       year={2024},
       eprint={2402.00160},
       archivePrefix={arXiv},